PRX/homebrew-dev-tools/README.md

 local high port numbers through our jump servers, to the staging/production db servers.

+## prxameter-get

+Used to get all the parameter-store keys/values underneath a slash-separated-path, in dotenv format.
+By default, writes to a well-named file that can be re-saved to parameter-store by `prxameter-set`.

+## prxameter-set

+Passing in a filename output by `prxameter-get`, writes any changes back to parameter-store.
+By default, does a dry-run previewing the changes unless you pass the `--commit` flag.

 # Contribute

 After you've made your changes and committed them to the main branch, create a new release in GitHub, with a new version tag (in the format `v1.2.3`).
 Once the release has been created, a GitHub action will automatically update the formula file to match the newly-released version and update the SHA 256 hash.